 We're all working longer and harder, yet living in a world where everything is less certain than before.
 Stable, long term employment is no longer a given.
-Most of us will have three or four different jobs in our lifetimes.
-While Australia offers an ideal lifestyle that is envied by many others, the fact is that it’s no longer that cheap to live here, especially in the capital cities like Sydney or Melbourne.
+The average Australian has 5 careers and 17 different jobs in their lifetimes.
+While Australia offers an ideal lifestyle that is envied by others, the fact is that it’s no longer that cheap to live here, especially in the capital cities like Sydney or Melbourne.
 There is a real pressure on families to not just provide for their children while they’re at home but also to ensure they have houses once they’re grown up.

 All parents want to secure their own futures as well as their children.
 And it’s mums living in the suburbs who are leading the way.